 Students are offered work study based on financial need, federal funding, and availability of funds.
-They’re paid bi-weekly through direct deposit as they work to earn the funding provided in their Financial Aid Package.
+They’re paid bi-weekly through direct deposit.
+Work-study funds do not used to pay university charges and will not appear on the semester billing statement.

 You must complete a Federal I9 before you can begin working for Western Carolina University.
 Failure to complete an I9 prior to your start date places WCU out of compliance with the Immigration Reform and Control Act of 1986/1990.
 If a federal audit were to occur, WCU could be penalized with fines and/or loss of funding.
 Please see the List of Acceptable Documents and bring originals, not copies, with you to your hiring appointment.
 Failure to provide all original identification at your scheduled hiring appointment will result in a delay in the hiring process.